How I Improve My Client's Nutrition Habits Without Making Them Hate Life

 Then, I say, “Okay, now all you need to do is stop THREE out of these 5 things for the next two weeks, and you’ll start losing a lot more weight a lot faster than you have been already.
 Just three.
 You can keep doing the others.”

-Getting people to want to prove they can make the changes–and have it be there idea–will always be more effective than having to convince people to make those same changes on your terms.
+Getting people to want to prove they can make the changes–and have it be their idea–will always be more effective than having to convince people to make those same changes on your terms.

-People leave the gym psyched, ready to re-commit themselves to their nutrition plan; because of the dedication and acumen, they make incredible progress.
+People leave the gym psyched, ready to re-commit themselves to their dieting plan; because of the dedication and acumen, they make incredible progress.

 In addition, I’m setting up a series of small goals and milestones that they can reach while they are losing weight.
 Whenever they hit one, they are rewarded with new information that will help them take it a step further.

-Over six weeks, my clients learn to make 10 small changes, and the result is an average of 13 pounds of fat loss in that time frame.
-It might not be as impressive as they guy who loses 30 pounds in his first week on the Grapefruit and Baking Soda topped with Maple Syrup mixed with Cayenne Pepper Diet, but it is certainly more livable.
+Over six weeks, clients learn to make 10 small changes, and the result is an average of 13 pounds of fat loss in that time frame.
+It might not be as impressive as the guy who loses 30 pounds in his first week on the Grapefruit and Baking Soda topped with Maple Syrup mixed with Cayenne Pepper Diet, but it is certainly more livable.
+Although I must admit, maple syrup is pretty awesome whether you’re dieting or not.